fredericbonnet/helena/docs/src/helena-dialect/ensembles.spec.md

   - ✅ unknown subcommand

+## Ensemble commands

+Ensemble commands are commands that gather subcommands defined in its own child scope.

+### Specifications

+- ✅ should return its ensemble metacommand when called with no argument

+  The typical application of this property is to access the ensemble metacommand by wrapping the command within brackets, i.e. `[cmd]`.

+- ✅ should return the provided arguments tuple when called with no subcommand

+  This property is useful for encapsulation.

+- ✅ should evaluate argument guards

+  This property is useful for validation.

+### Exceptions

+- ✅ wrong arity

+  The command will return an error message with usage when given an insufficient number of arguments.

+- ✅ failed guards

+  The command will return an error message when an argument guard fails.

 ### Ensemble subcommands

 Commands defined in the ensemble scope will be exposed as subcommands.

-- ✅ when missing should return ensemble arguments tuple

-- ✅ first argument after ensemble arguments should be ensemble command name
+- ✅ first argument after ensemble arguments should be ensemble subcommand name

-- ✅ should pass ensemble arguments to ensemble command
+- ✅ should pass ensemble arguments to ensemble subcommand

+- ✅ should apply guards to passed ensemble arguments

-- ✅ should pass remaining arguments to ensemble command
+- ✅ should pass remaining arguments to ensemble subcommand

-- ✅ should evaluate command in the caller scope
+- ✅ should evaluate subcommand in the caller scope

 - ✅ should work recursively

-- `subcommands`

-  - ✅ should return list of subcommands

-  - Exceptions

-    - ✅ wrong arity

-      The subcommand will return an error message with usage when given the wrong number of arguments.

 - Control flow